Centipede vs Silverfish: How to tell the difference?

 Centipede vs. Silverfish Prevention

-Centipedes mainly need moisture to survive and are mainly found in wet and dark areas.
-They also feed on insects to prevent centipedes in your homes.
-Since insects also attract centipedes, you need to have an inse ct-free home to keep centipedes at bay.
+• For centipedes: Centipedes mainly need moisture to survive and are primarily found in wet and dark areas.
+Keep your home insect-free as insects attract centipedes.
 Also, get rid of common pest nesting areas, including leaf litter, piles of wood, and other organic debris.

 Wrapping it Up